polca/premise/README.md

 ---------

-The objective is to produce life cycle inventories under future energy policies, by modifying the inventory database ecoinvent 3.5 to reflect projected energy policy trajectories.
+The objective is to produce life cycle inventories under future energy policies, by modifying the inventory database ecoinvent 3 to reflect projected energy policy trajectories.

 Requirements
 ------------
 * Python language interpreter 3.x
-* Brightway2 library
-* License for ecoinvent 3.5
+* License for ecoinvent 3
+* Brightway2
-* REMIND IAM output files ("xxx.mif" and "GAINS emission factors.csv") are not installed with this library.
-They need to be queried from Alois Dirnaichner <aloisdir@pik-potsdam.de> and placed together in a folder.
-If not specified otherwise, the library will look for them in its subdirectory "/data/Remind output files".
+* REMIND IAM output files come with the library ("xxx.mif" and "GAINS emission factors.csv") and are located by default in the subdirectory "/data/Remind output files".
+ A file path can be specified to fetch the REMIND IAM output files elsewhere on your computer.

 How to install this package?
 ----------------------------